By Tracy G. Cassels

 In a nutshell: Baby’s best chance at a happy, healthy, and successful life comes from a beginning which includes having a parent (mostly Mom because of breastfeeding, but also Dad) there for at least the first year of life.

-To elaborate: First, a mom at home can breastfeed, which is essential to baby gaining both antibodies to certain diseases (something baby does NOT get from formula) and certain nutrients for brain development that baby finds nowhere else.
+To elaborate: First, a mom at home can breastfeed, which is essential to baby gaining both antibodies to certain diseases and certain nutrients for brain development that baby finds nowhere else.
 Second, no one else will care for your infant like you.
-Daycares have many children to look after and your baby will get a tenth of the attention he or she should get in infancy.
+Daycares have many children to look after and your baby will get a fraction of the attention he or she should get in infancy.
 At home, with a parent who is caring and responsive, your child gets all the love and affection he or she needs in order to develop a sense of security and safety that will enable him or her to become strong and independent later in life.
 Finally, all of these things build up to attachment, the foundation for which is developed in the first year of life.
 While attachment does continue to develop throughout childhood, that first year in particular is important.
-And securely attached children show the benefits of it later on, including higher intelligence, better emotional responsivity, more empathy, greater sense of security, etc. Basically, the evolutionary parenting I promote herein is parenting that leads to healthy attachment (many of the same tenants I preach here are preached by the Sears family under the term ‘attachment parenting’, but I also focus on aspects like the role of community and play, as two examples).
+And securely attached children show the benefits of it later on, including higher intelligence, emotional responsiveness, more empathy, greater sense of security, etc.

 So we’re at six months.
 If you get six months leave, you’re at least allowed the time to ensure your child has a good physical start and it gives you time to really care for your baby while he or she is at his or her most vulnerable.
 BUT… one of the strongest stages of bonding for baby happens after six months.
 Between six and eight months (typically), your baby will start to truly become overly attached to mom (or the primary caregiver).
 Your baby will want you in eyesight at all times, will constantly want to be hugged and held, and needs reinforcement that you will be there.
 This can be a trying time for mom because all those steps up to independence that your baby has taken seemingly fall away, but this time is so very important as your baby is making a developmental shift and is using you as the anchor to ensure that everything remains safe.
 If you’re not there, how does baby get a secure foundation to explore the world?
 Well, fact of the matter is, baby doesn’t, or at least not right away.
 Your baby will develop a foundation eventually, but it won’t be as strong or as positive as the one built if your baby can stay with you and go through this period of extreme attachment while making more sense of the world around her.
 Of course, simply being home won’t help at all, so you need to actually be responsive to your child during this time too.
-This period can last for a while, but there are individual differences between babies, but you’re looking at a couple months, usually to 10-11 months of age.
+This period can last for a while, and there are individual differences between children, but this time of separation anxiety can continue for months, taking the baby to over a year.

-Now we have an eleven-month-old baby.
-For the vast majority of Americans, their baby has been in someone else’s care for eight of those months.
-Is it a wonder that American children have such high rates of developmental disorders, particularly anxiety-related ones?
-Policy in the USA doesn’t even allow for most parents to give their children the right start in life.
-There are programs like Head Start for education, but nothing similar for life.
+For the vast majority of Americans, their baby has been in someone else’s care for most of these months.
+There are programs like Head Start to help children academically (not that it seems to work too well, but that’s a topic for another day), but nothing similar for emotional intelligence, attachment, and quality of life for a baby.
 It’s both infuriating and horribly, horribly saddening.
 Parents who have a baby in the USA are guaranteed a whopping ZERO weeks of paid leave and only guaranteed 12 weeks of UNPAID leave total (and even that isn’t for everyone).
 That’s absolute garbage and people should be way more pissed off about it than they are.

-Children, especially babies, NEED their parents, just as the parents NEED to be with their babies.
+Children, especially babies, NEED their parents, just as the parents NEED to be with their babies to help build the bond that keeps us together and caring for each other for years.
 It’s not rocket science.
 It is, however, part of evolution.
-We’ve only survived as a species for so long by caring for our young ourselves.
+We’ve only survived as a species for so long by caring for our young ourselves, with the help of our kin or tribe.
 It is the only way to ensure they are as fit as possible to face the future.
-And while the world has changed and our children probably won’t go off hunting wild boar, their survival still depends upon mom and dad.
+And while the world has changed and our children probably won’t go off hunting wild boar, their survival still depends upon their family.
 The more that the government values corporations and profit over people, the worse our society seems to become.
 It’s not a coincidence.
 We’re reaping what we’ve sowed and it’s time for things to change.
 Contact your Representative and make it known that you want parents to have the chance to take care of their children.
 Hopefully if enough people speak up, someone will listen.

 Update: Human Rights Watch has declared that the state of maternity leave policy in the US constitutes a human rights violation… check it out!